 5. Rent a Car

-If you’re visiting Monaco as part of a larger trip around the French Riviera, you might opt for car hire.
+If you’re visiting Monaco as part of a larger trip around the French Riviera, you might opt for renting a car.
 Realistically, this is an expensive option and not super convenient for driving around older-style towns and cities.

 Travel time between Nice and Monaco is around 40-50 minutes depending on traffic and you can add on another 15 minutes at least if you’re coming from the airport.